Anosov triangle reflection groups in SL(3,R): Introduction

 In \autoref{sec:prelims} we parametrize the space of characters, and review some properties of triangle reflection groups and Anosov representations.
 We also give a proof of \autoref{cor:traces} in \autoref{sec:reducible}, assuming \autoref{thm:main}.
 Then, in \autoref{sec:non_anosov}, we show that only the Hitchin and Barbot components can contain Anosov representations.

 The remainder of the paper is devoted to proving that, if $\rho$ is in the Barbot component and $\rho(s_1s_2s_3)$ has distinct real eigenvalues, then $\rho$ is Anosov.
-We do this by approximating its boundary map with a collection of ``boxes'' in $\RP^2$.
-First, we show in \autoref{sec:limit_curve} that if such boxes are mapped into each other by elements of $\Gamma$ in a certain way, they converge to a continuous boundary map.
-We then construct boxes with this property in \autoref{sec:nested_boxes}, using the eigenvectors of $\rho(s_1s_2s_3)$.
+We do this by approximating its boundary map with a collection of ``boxes'' in $\RP^2$, similarly to the approach in \cite{Schwartz}.
+First, we show in \autoref{sec:limit_curve} that if a subset of $\RP^2$ is mapped into itself by certain elements of $\Gamma$, iterating this makes the resulting nested sets converge to a continuous boundary map.
+We then construct boxes which have this property in \autoref{sec:nested_boxes}, using the eigenvectors of $\rho(s_1s_2s_3)$.
 This yields a continuous boundary map into $\RP^2$.
-The next step, in \autoref{sec:duality}, is to extend it to a map into the flag manifold.
+Note that the arguments in \autoref{sec:limit_curve} are more general than those in other sections.
+That is, they might also apply to other cocompact discrete subgroups of the isometry group of the hyperbolic plane, not only to hyperbolic triangle reflection groups.
+In \autoref{sec:duality} we use duality to extend the boundary map to a map into the flag manifold.
 Finally, we show in \autoref{sec:transversality} that the resulting map is transverse, and therefore $\rho$ is Anosov.
-The proof of \autoref{thm:main} is given at the end of \autoref{sec:transversality}.
+Combining everything, we prove \autoref{thm:main} at the end of \autoref{sec:transversality}.